-A. When the driver who causes a car accident is not the vehicle’s owner, and the driver and owner have different auto insurance companies, you should first make a claim with the insurance company of the owner of the vehicle that caused the accident.
-That insurance company is primarily responsible for the mini tort claim according to Michigan no-fault law.
+When the driver who causes a car accident is not the vehicle’s owner, and the driver and owner have different auto insurance companies, you should first make a claim with the insurance company of the owner of the vehicle that caused the accident.
+That insurance company is primarily responsible for the claim according to the No-Fault law.

-If the owner of the vehicle does not have Michigan no-fault insurance, then proceed with the auto insurance company of the driver who caused the accident.
-Keep in mind, the owner of the vehicle does not escape responsibility for not carrying mandatory Michigan no-fault insurance.
-The auto insurance company of the driver who caused the accident can turn to the vehicle owner for reimbursement of his or her $1,000 mini tort claim, either in court or by sending the owner to collections.
+If the owner of the vehicle does not have No-Fault insurance, then proceed with the auto insurance company of the driver who caused the accident.
+Keep in mind, the owner of the vehicle does not escape responsibility for not carrying mandatory No-Fault insurance.
+The auto insurance company of the driver who caused the accident can turn to the vehicle owner for reimbursement of his or her claim, either in court or by sending the owner to collections.

-A. You have three (3) years from the date of the car accident to file a mini tort lawsuit or collect your mini tort claim.
-After three years, your claim will be time-barred and you will be unable to collect your mini tort claim under Michigan law.
+You have three (3) years from the date of the car accident to file a mini tort lawsuit or collect your mini tort claim.
+After three years, your claim will be time-barred and you will be unable to collect your mini tort claim under the law.

 If the wrongdoer’s auto insurance company does not cover the mini tort claim, or has refused to pay you, it is usually because the other driver has reported that the auto accident was caused by you and is your fault.
-If this happens, you can contact the owner of the vehicle and request he pay you directly, or you can file a claim in small claims court.
+If this happens, you can contact the owner of the vehicle and request he pay you directly, or you can file a mini tort claim in small claims court.
 These courts have limited jurisdiction.
-However, if the owner of the car that caused the auto accident is not insured, than he is responsible for the full amount of vehicle damage, and the $1,000 mini tort cap does not apply.
-If your vehicle damage exceeds $3,000, you must remove your claim and file a lawsuit in district court.
+However, if the owner of the car that caused the auto accident is not insured, then he is responsible for the full amount of vehicle damage, and the mini tort maximum recovery cap does not apply.
+If your vehicle damage exceeds $6,000, you must remove your claim and file a lawsuit in district court.
 (Between January 1, 2018 and January 1, 2021, the “jurisdiction of the small claims division shall be confined to cases for the recovery of money in which the amount claimed does not exceed” $6,000.
 MCL 600.8401(c))

-However, you may be able to avoid district court and still file a mini tort lawsuit in small claims court.
-Our mini tort attorneys recommend filing in small claims court against the driver only.
-Or you can file in district court, and hire a Michigan insurance lawyer to represent you.
-Another option is filing a letter with the Michigan insurance commissioner at the address below, explaining that it is cost prohibitive for you to file a lawsuit in district court against a corporation in order to collect your Michigan mini tort claim.
+However, you may be able to avoid district court and still file a lawsuit in small claims court.
+Our auto accident attorneys recommend filing in small claims court against the driver only.
+Or you can file in district court, and hire an insurance lawyer to represent you.
+Another option is filing a letter with insurance commissioner at the address below, explaining that it is cost prohibitive for you to file a lawsuit in district court against a corporation in order to collect your Michigan mini tort claim.

 P.O.
 Box 30220